-Glioblastomas are typically poorly-marginated, diffusely infiltrating necrotic masses localised to the cerebral hemispheres.
+Glioblastomas are typically poorly-marginated, diffusely infiltrating necrotic masses localized to the cerebral hemispheres.
 The supratentorial white matter is the most common location.

-These tumours may be firm or gelatinous.
+These tumors may be firm or gelatinous.
 Considerable regional variation in appearance is characteristic.
-Some areas are firm and white, some are soft and yellow (secondary to necrosis), and still other are cystic with local haemorrhage.
-GBMs have a significant variability in size from only a few centimetres to lesions that replace a hemisphere.
-Infiltration beyond the visible tumour margin is always present.
+Some areas are firm and white, some are soft and yellow (secondary to necrosis), and still others are cystic with local hemorrhage.
+GBMs have significant variability in size from only a few centimeters to lesions that replace a hemisphere.
+Infiltration beyond the visible tumor margin is always present.

 Pleomorphic astrocytes with marked atypia and numerous mitoses are seen.
 Necrosis and microvascular proliferation are hallmarks of glioblastomas (see WHO grading of astrocytomas).

 Microvascular proliferation results in an abundance of new vessels with a poorly formed blood-brain barrier (BBB) permitting the leakage of iodinated CT contrast and gadolinium into the adjacent extracellular interstitium resulting in the observed enhancement on CT and MRI respectively 11.

-Oedema and enhancement are however also seen in lower grade tumours that lack endovascular proliferation (anaplastic astrocytoma and other diffuse astrocytomas, for example, gemistocytic astrocytomas) and this is thought to be due to disruption of the normal blood-brain barrier by tumour produced factors.
+Edema and enhancement are however also seen in lower grade tumors that lack endovascular proliferation (anaplastic astrocytoma and other diffuse astrocytomas, for example, gemistocytic astrocytomas) and this is thought to be due to disruption of the normal blood-brain barrier by tumor produced factors.
 Vascular endothelial growth factor (VEGF) for example has been shown to both disrupt tight junctions between endothelial cells and increase the formation of fenestrations 12.